 Traditionally, driver's licenses and ID cards have had two gender designation options: "M" (male) or "F" (female).
-A gender-neutral designation, which appears on a driver's license or photo ID card as an "X," is a third option for individuals who would prefer a gender-neutral designation.
+A non-binary designation, which appears on a driver's license or photo ID card as an "X," is a third option for individuals who would prefer such a designation.

-Can a person with an X designation get a REAL ID?
+Can a person with a non-binary gender designation get a REAL ID?

-If someone has a gender-neutral designation on their driver's license or ID card, can they get a gender-neutral designation on their U.S. Passport?
+If someone has a non-binary gender designation on their driver's license or ID card, can they get a non-binary designation on their U.S. Passport?